Learning Outcomes

 Playing the game

 Our decision function will take a list of RockPaperScissors and return the move that would win against most of them.
-One question remains: how do we get the memory out of the parser?
+One question remains: how do we get the memory out of the parserA function or program that interprets structured input, often used to convert strings into data structures. ?
 The answer is: pattern-matching.

 getMem :: ParseResult a -> a